eli010101/clichat/README.md

 # clichat
-clichat is a command line based chat server
+clichat is a command-line python based chat server